The Bankrate promise

 For longer-term goals that aren’t necessarily retirement-related, like a down payment on a future home or your child’s education expenses, brokerage accounts are a great option.

-And with the advent of online brokers such as Fidelity and TD Ameritrade, as well as robo-advisors like Betterment, Acorns and Wealthfront, they’re more accessible than ever for young people starting out with little money.
+And with the advent of online brokers such as Fidelity and TD Ameritrade, as well as robo-advisors like Betterment and Wealthfront, they’re more accessible than ever for young people who may be starting out with little money.

 These companies offer low fees, reasonable minimums and educational resources for new investors, and your investments can often be made easily through an app on your phone.
 Betterment, for example, charges just 0.25 percent of your assets each year with no minimum balance or 0.4 percent for their Premium plan, which requires at least $100,000 in your account.